AlvaroDJenkins/framework/README.md

 # Emberfuse PHP Framework
 Emberfuse is a simple PHP micro framework, inspired by Laravel and Slim.
-We are not going to compete with with eirther frameworks but simply trying to learn from them by trying to build out their components on our own.
+We are not going to compete with eirther frameworks but simply trying to learn from them by trying to build out their components on our own.

 ## Installation